MUSC - Musicology Composition

 MUSC 561.
 The Art of Counterpoint (2).

 A study of the contrapuntal devices of 16th-21st century composers through analysis, composition and performance.
-Prerequisite(s): MUSC 128.
+Prerequisite(s): MUSC 128 with a C or better, or graduate standing.

 MUSC 587.
 Organ Literature & Design I (2).